Holiday Centerpiece Guide: Notes from a Flower FarmStep-by-step instructions for creating five gorgeous floral arrangements for your holiday table

-Growing up in Seattle, my family’s Scandinavian Christmas Eve produced a table loaded with salmon, lutefisk, Swedish meatballs, glögg, and fruit soup.
+Growing up in Seattle, my family’s Scandinavian Christmas Eve produced a table loaded with salmon, lutefisk, Swedish meatballs, glögg, and fruit soup (take a journey through Sweden's gardens).
 The cookie table was piled high with spritz, krumkake, and fattigman.
-Sugar and spice, just as some relatives are naughty and some are nice-that’s what I think winter holiday gatherings are made of.
+Sugar and spice, just as some relatives are naughty and some are nice—that’s what I think winter holiday gatherings are made of.
 (Click here for Saveur's list of Scandinavian recipes) But however the party may ultimately unfold, for me, hosting winter parties means an excuse to buy and forage for lots of greens and flowers.
 For the various dinners I’m having this season, I've come up with five different centerpieces.
 We've linked to each of the individual slide shows here, with step-by-step instructions for creating a similar centerpiece at your home.

 A mix of fruits, herbs, and camellias make for a dramatic pedestal vase arrangement, perfect for a formal holiday meal.